Political Science Co-op

 If you successfully complete all your required co-op work terms, you'll earn a co-op designation on your degree.
 Undergraduate students must complete three four-month work terms to graduate with co-op designation.
 Graduate students must complete two to three work terms.

 Not sure if co-op’s right for you?
 As an undergraduate student studying political science in the Faculty of Social Sciences, you can participate in the Political Science Work Experience Program.

 You can apply to this flexible program at any time during your degree (although the program is best suited to fourth- or fifth-year undergraduate students) and complete one or two paid work terms with employers in your field instead of three or four.
 You’ll receive all the same benefits and support as a co-op student.

 Once accepted into the Work Experience Program, you can transfer to the co-op program later, as long as you meet the co-op requirements.
 You’ll then have the opportunity to complete extra work terms and graduate with a co-op designation on your degree.

 To apply to Political Science Co-op, drop off a completed application package to the co-op office in SSM A204 (map).
 Your application package should include:

-- A completed application form: Pick up a copy from SSM A204.
+- A completed application form: Pick up a copy from DTB A204.